 Who isn’t trying to be more economical these days?
-It seems everyone is tightening their belts just a bit.
+It’s 2020, and you have to tighten your belt with everything going on.
 Law firms are no different, trying to cut costs for frugal clients looking for any expenses they can cut.
 Large cases are necessarily more expensive, and their court reporting budgets are not small – realtime, rough drafts, streaming and video alone tally up big invoices.
 To help save time and money on your depositions, keep these 8 points in mind.

 Build a Relationship